itu-tid/lecture-notes/Lectures/T2-Hooks-and-Effects.md

 in the above case, the `LocalStorage.setItem` saves the value of the counter to `LocalStorage`, a mini key-value store that's available for every web application inside of the browser.

-Let us look at the LocalStorage.
-Are there other values there besides our `square`?

 ## Side Effect Examples in React
 In the context of React, the main responsibility of a component function is to... render JSX.